Moskic/LazyStrap/readme.md

 ## LazyStrapR - Simple modify for theme LazyStrap

 #####  What's changed?
-- Change the CDN  to [jsDelivr](https://www.jsdelivr.com/ "jsDelivr") and [Loli.net](https://sb.sb/blog/css-cdn/ "Loli.net"), help page has faster and stable response around the worldwide.
+- Change the CDN  to [jsDelivr](https://www.jsdelivr.com/ "jsDelivr"), help page has faster and stable response around the worldwide.
 - Two more dependency libraries were added to avoid browser errors
 - Reduce the use of local images
 - Replace some resources that have failed